 The daily running of the Rescue Centre is carried out by a veterinary team which includes a veterinary surgeon and a veterinary nurse, an intern, and a team of one to three volunteers.
-We also have seasonal visiting veterinarians to help take care of our patients.
+We also have seasonal veterinary trainees who come to learn conservation medicine.